twin-digital/appadap/actions/promote-vercel-build/README.md

 ## Prerequisites

+This action expects a specific deployment workflow:

 - Vercel deployments must be tagged with `--meta commitSha=<SHA>` during deployment
-- The target commit must have a successful CI workflow run
+- The target commit must have a successful CI workflow run (named `ci.yaml` by default)
 - Only one production deployment should exist per commit SHA
 - GitHub CLI (`gh`) must be available for API access
 - Vercel CLI (`vercel`) must be installed